iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 # Defining Pipelines

-DVC helps define programmatic workflows so that anyone can reliably **reproduce** them later.
-This way you can ensure that steps are followed when necessary (and only when necessary).

-Pipelines are written as collections of connected <abbr>stages</abbr> in `dvc.yaml` metafiles.
+DVC pipelines are written as collections of <abbr>stages</abbr> in `dvc.yaml` metafiles.
 Here's a sample 3-stage structure:

 ```yaml
 stages: